 Puppet::Transaction::Report object describing a Puppet run.

-The processor can access all of the report’s data by calling accessor methods (as described in the report format docs) on
+The processor can access report data by calling accessor methods on

-The above report processor could then be included in the comma-separated list of processors in the Puppet master’s
+the comma-separated list of processors in the Puppet primary server's

 reports setting in

-For more examples using this API, see the built-in reports’ source or one of these simple custom reports created by a member of the Puppet community:
+For more examples using this API, see the built-in reports' source code or one of these custom reports created by a member of the Puppet community:

-These community reports aren’t provided or guaranteed by Puppet.
+These community reports aren't provided or supported by Puppet, Inc.